jbatson5/SCALE-test/docs/XSProc.rst

     (0) flux weighting or (1) current weighting is used to collapse the cross sections.
 Default value is 0, flux weighting.

-35. **PMC_DILUTE** PMC INFINITELY DILUTE BACKGROUND.
-The background cross section :math:`\sigma_{0}` value above which materials are considered to be infinitely dilute in PMC.
-No resonance shielding corrections are performed for materials with background cross sections greater than *pmc_dilute*.
+35. **PMC_DILUTE** PMC DILUTE BACKGROUND CROSS SECTION.
+The background cross section :math:`\sigma_{0}` value above which nuclide cross sections are not processed in PMC but the BONAMI cross sections are used instead.
+    No resonance shielding corrections
+    are performed for materials with background cross sections greater than *pmc_dilute*.
 Higher values of *pmc_dilute* result in more nuclides being processed.
 The default value is 1.0E10.